-Youth, youth-led and youth-serving organizations, from over 100 countries around the world, are taking concrete, collective action to help dismantle the barriers youth face in finding decent work.
-The YEO 2030 community has formed 10 youth-led Action Teams to tackle key topics of interest that range from career guidance, inclusive workplaces, and the green economy to social entrepreneurship, financing for youth, and private-sector leadership.
+Youth, youth-led and youth-serving organizations, from over 100 countries around the world, took concrete, collective action to help dismantle the barriers youth face in finding decent work.
+The YEO 2030 community formed 10 youth-led Action Teams to tackle key topics of interest that ranged from career guidance, inclusive workplaces, and the green economy to social entrepreneurship, financing for youth, and private-sector leadership.

-YEO Champions lead and coordinate Action Teams comprised of 5 to10 members.
-Teams develop work plans, measurement frameworks, and review progress toward achievement of activities designed to assist in advancing Sustainable Development Goal (SDG) 8.
+YEO Champions led and coordinated Action Teams comprised of 5 to10 members.
+Teams developed work plans, measurement frameworks, and reviewed progress toward achievement of activities designed to assist in advancing Sustainable Development Goal (SDG) 8.

-Contribute to development of Action Team work plans and measurement frameworks.
+Contributed to the development of Action Team work plans and measurement frameworks.

 Mentorship Programmes Database